China's Li Keqiang, a premier schooled in free thought

 As a student at Peking University, Li befriended ardent pro-democracy advocates, some of whom later became outright challengers to party control.
 His friends included activists who went into exile after the June 1989 crackdown.

-He was caught up in the fervor of political and economic reform, helping translate "The Due Process of Law" by famed English jurist Lord Denning into Chinese.
+He was caught up in the fervour of political and economic reform, helping translate "The Due Process of Law" by famed English jurist Lord Denning into Chinese.

 Li arrived at university in early 1978 from Anhui province in eastern China, a poor farming area where his father was an official and where he was sent to toil in the fields during the Cultural Revolution.